Health Data: The StopCovid Tree That Hides the Forest—Health Data Hub

 The Control of “Health Data” as Seen by Thinkers of the Past and Present

-Gilles Deleuze described a new transition toward a society of control through electronic monitoring, using the concepts of “digital language” as a means of accessing reality.
-Kafka, meanwhile, coined the notion of“unlimited procrastination ”: it is no longer a matter of disciplining and organizing, but of controlling by managing all disorder.
+Gilles Deleuze described a new transition toward a society of control through the electronic collar, using the concepts of “digital language” as a means of accessing reality.
+Kafka, meanwhile, coined the notion of“unlimited procrastination ”: it is no longer a matter of disciplining and commanding, but of controlling by managing all disorder.

 Bernard Fallery, Professor Emeritus of Information Systems, University of Montpellier